1049451037/MagicBaiduScholar/README.md

 # Todo

-Actually, Baidu Scholar has many data to crawl such as users and journals.
-I will complement it later.
+Actually, Baidu Scholar has more data to crawl such as users and journals.
+I will complement later.